-On Windows 11, you have two easy ways to insert symbols when writing a document, email, text message, or social media post, and in this guide, we’ll show you how.
-If you ever wrote anything on your computer, you probably had to use the “ALT” key plus code or search online to insert a symbol (for example, em dash, more than and less than, arrows, and many others), which is very inconvenient.
+On Windows 11, you have two easy ways to insert symbols when writing a document, email, text message, or social media post, and in this guide, you will learn how.
+If you ever wrote anything on your computer, you probably had to use the “ALT” key plus code or search online to insert a symbol (for example, em dash, more than and less than, arrows, and many others), which is very inconvenient for something so simple.

-However, Windows 11 (line on Windows 10) comes with the emoji panel that lets you quickly insert symbols and kaomoji (face characters) in addition to emojis, so you don’t have to remember any “ALT” codes or use extra steps.
-Windows even comes with “Character Map,” which is a legacy application that includes all the symbols you will ever need.
+However, Windows 11 comes with an emoji panel that lets you quickly insert symbols and kaomoji (face characters) in addition to emojis, so you don’t have to remember any “ALT” codes or use extra steps.
+Windows still comes with “Character Map,” a legacy application that includes all the symbols you will ever need to insert.

 To insert symbols or kaomoji on Windows 11, use these steps: